Walk Around the Moon

 Walk Around the Moon is the tenth studio album by the American rock band Dave Matthews Band.
-It was released on May 19, 2023 through RCA Records.
+It was released on May 19, 2023, through RCA Records.
 Recording primarily took place from August 2020 to September 2022; the track "Break Free" dates back to 2006.

-The band's first studio album since Come Tomorrow (2018); it is their first release to feature keyboardist Arthur "Buddy" Strong.
+The band's first studio album since Come Tomorrow (2018); it is their first release to feature keyboardist Buddy Strong.

 The album was a commercial success, reaching the top 5 in the U.S.